Statutory Rape Defense Lawyers in Denver

 What Are the Charges & Penalties for Statutory Rape in Denver?

-Statutory rape charges in Colorado can vary according to the circumstances and the criminal history of the accused.
-In most cases, allegations are statutory rape are met with the charges and potential penalties shown in the table below.
+Statutory rape sentence and charges in Colorado can vary according to the circumstances and the criminal history of the accused.
+In most cases, allegations are statutory rape are met with the indictment and potential penalties shown in the table below.

 Statutory Rape Charge